-Google Inc. (GOOG) Executive Chairman Eric Schmidt said Chief Executive Officer Larry Page has lost his voice and won’t be speaking at three company events, which included the shareholders’ meeting today.
+Google Inc. (GOOG:US) Executive Chairman Eric Schmidt said Chief Executive Officer Larry Page has lost his voice and won’t be speaking at three company events, which included the shareholders’ meeting today.

 Because of his voice condition, Page won’t speak at the company’s annual developers conference next week, Schmidt said at the meeting in Mountain View, California.
 Page also won’t be able to talk on the call with analysts when Google, owner of the most popular Internet search engine, makes its second-quarter earnings announcement.